 Posted by Stephen Welfare, Partner

-6 things jewellery retailers can’t ignore this year
+6 things jewellery businesses shouldn’t ignore this year

-When I look online or speak to retailers, it’s fair to say that there’s a broad mix of challenges ahead; from market forces that are balanced on the wider economy, all the way to creative marketing issues that elevate your business above the competition.
+When I look online or speak to jewellery designers, manufacturers and retailers, it’s fair to say that there’s a broad mix of challenges ahead; from market forces that are balanced on the wider economy, all the way to creative marketing issues that elevate your business above the competition.

-As a lawyer specialising in jewellery and intellectual property law, I spend much of my time listening to jewellery retailers and providing advice on how they can protect their businesses.
-So with this in mind I’ve written a guide on what challenges we can expect for the current year and the year to come, and as a lawyer, how I respectfully suggest retailers approach these challenges.
+As a lawyer specialising in jewellery and intellectual property law, I spend much of my time listening to jewellers and providing advice on how they can protect their businesses.
+So with this in mind I’ve updated my guide on what challenges we can expect for the remainder of this year and the year to come, and as a lawyer, how I respectfully suggest jewellers & retailers approach these challenges.

 We started talking about Brexit nearly three years ago – and we are not likely to stop anytime soon.
 With the political game of Deal of No Deal still unfolding, there is so much uncertainty around this subject that challenges are likely to go on for some time.
-However, we consider the two most pressing concerns for retailers to be those around employment and intellectual property.
+However, we consider the two most pressing concerns for jewellery businesses remain those around employment and intellectual property.

 The post-Brexit immigration regime will be based around skills, not nationalities, and severely limits the ability of UK employers to recruit so-called low-skilled workers from the EU after Brexit.
 Under the new system, skilled migrants from the EU would have to earn at least £30,000, (the salary threshold that is already imposed on non-EU workers), before being allowed into the UK on five-year visas.
-Now is the time to gather employee data to understand who may be impacted by the changes are, what roles they carry out and what you can do to retain them.
+Now is the time to gather employee data to understand who may be impacted by the changes, what roles they carry out and what you can do to retain them.
+Royds Withy King employment department is keeping abreast of the changes and is able to advise businesses more fully.
+Contact email@example.com

 As mentioned above, changes to employment law pose a significant risk to your business, especially as it’s one of the fastest changing areas of the law.
 Legislation, both domestic and European, has made significant inroads, many of which are beneficial to the workplace.
 These concern the conditions, pay and contract terms under which staff operate.
 These changes however are often most keenly felt in the retail sector where there may be a greater than average reliance upon casual or seasonal workers.